Skip to Content

 Whether or not you decide a balance transfer is right for you, consider these steps to better manage your credit:

 • Create a budget.
-Then before you make your next purchase — whether it's a gift, piece of furniture or cup of coffee — be sure it's accounted for.
+Before making your next purchase, whether it's a gift, piece of furniture, or a cup of coffee, be sure it's accounted for.

 • Review all your credit card statements.
 Highlight the current balances and decide on a plan for paying them off.
 You can either start with your highest interest rate debts or smallest balances.

 • Build up your emergency fund.
-The goal is to have three to six months' worth of living expenses on hand.
+The goal is to have three to six months' worth of living expenses on hand, preferably in a savings account.
 However, that might seem like a huge goal while you're also considering paying down debt.
 Save to have an emergency fund of $1,000.
 Then work toward reducing debt while you slowly build to a fully funded emergency fund.
 This way, if an unexpected expense comes up, you don't have to rely on your credit card.

-• Enlist the help of a financial counselor, friend or family member to help hold you accountable and provide support.
+• Enlist help.
+Speak to a financial counselor, friend, or a family member to help hold you accountable and provide support.